getAlby/bitcoin-connect/README.md

 # Bitcoin Connect

 This project includes web components for connecting to Lightning wallets and enabling [WebLN](https://webln.guide).
-Websites only need to implement a single interface to connect with multiple wallets (WebLN), and users can connect from both desktop and mobile devices.
-These components work with pure HTML and all Javascript libraries or frameworks, such as React, Angular, Vue, Solid.js, etc.
+Websites only need to interface with WebLN to connect with multiple wallets, just like the Alby extension.
+However, no extension is needed to be installed - Bitcoin Connect is provided by the website.
+Users can connect from both desktop and mobile devices, using their favorite browser.
+PWAs _just work_.
+Bitcoin Connect's components work with pure HTML and all Javascript libraries or frameworks, such as React, Angular, Vue, Solid.js, etc.

 🆕 Bitcoin Connect also supports a nice invoice payment UI that gives a multitude of options to a user to pay an invoice.
 Accept payments with a single line of code.